 Preventing Sexual Harassment

 Employers are obligated to maintain a safe and secure workplace, and that includes preventing sexual harassment.
 It’s not only good for your employees, it’s good for you because knowing what sexual harassment is and having policies in place for preventing and dealing with it will save you a lot of headaches and costly lawsuits.
-Sexual harassment is prosecuted under the same federal laws used to prosecute employers for race and religious discrimination, so you had better take it just as seriously.
+Sexual harassment is prosecuted under the same federal laws used to prosecute employers for race and religious discrimination, so it's important for employers to take it just as seriously as other forms of discrimination.

 What Is Sexual Harassment?